References on resume. Or Resume on references?

 Some quick checks:

-- Use a dedicated references page at the end of your resume.
+- Use a dedicated references page for resume at the end of your resume.

-- The format of your references page should be consistent.
+- The format of your references page for resume should be consistent.
 This means that you should include same set of information for each of your references in the list.

 - The design should be same as your cover letter or resume.
 This makes sure that your references do not look abrupt.